-Guppies and other most livebearer fish are generally hardy fish.
+Guppies and other livebearer fish are generally hardy fish.
 They can tolerate a wide range of water parameters.
 These hardy fish don’t get sick much.
-Although they are affected by only a few diseases, if you properly setup your fish tank and you are providing them a good food diet then your guppy fish should be healthy enough to fight off most of the guppy disease and treatment would be minimum.
+Although they are affected by only a few diseases, if you properly set up your fish tank and you are providing them an excellent food diet, then your guppy fish should be healthy enough to fight off most of the guppy disease and treatment would be minimum.

 List of Common Guppy Disease and Treatment

-In this section, I will be discussing some of the most common guppy diseases, symptoms, cause, and their treatment more specifically guppy diseases and treatment.
-Before going through this section, first, make sure that you have properly diagnosed the right disease that your fish is suffering from.
+In this section, I will be discussing some of the most common guppy diseases, symptoms, cause, and treatment, more specifically, guppy diseases and treatment.
+Before going through this section, first, make sure that you have correctly diagnosed the right disease that your fish is suffering from.
 Else treating the disease with a wrong treatment will negatively affect your fish.

-The first thing you must do after you witness the symptoms of sickness is removed the sick fish to a quarantine or a hospital tank so that other fish won’t get affected.
+The first thing you must do after you witness the symptoms of sickness is to remove the sick fish to a quarantine or hospital tank so that other fish won’t get affected.
 It’s always better to treat the disease early to prevent a disease from spreading and help recover fast.
 Make sure you remove any type of chemical media like activated carbon from your filter since Activated carbon absorbs and helps to remove medicine.
-Also make sure that you give the recommended amount of medication as indicated on the medicine packaging, as overdosage could result into toxic to your tanks water eventually killing your fish.
+Also, make sure that you give the recommended amount of medication as indicated on the medicine packaging, as overdosage could result in toxic to your tank water, eventually killing your fish.